-Youth who commit an offense, which does not fall under Section 707(b) of the Welfare and Institutions Code and are no longer eligible for a commitment to the Department of Juvenile Justice (DJJ), will be served at Juvenile Hall, MSYGC or community based programs.
+Youth who commit an offense which does not fall under Section 707(b) of the Welfare and Institutions Code will be served at Juvenile Hall, MSYGC or community based programs.
 Youth are provided services in two main areas if it is in their best interest or in the interest of public safety.